miwest929/miwest929.github.io/_posts/2015-05-27-closure-of-operations.md

 computedPt = startPt.mul(2).add(endPt).div(3);
 {% endhighlight %}

 This is one of my favorite patterns.
 It brings the mathematical property of closures into the world of computing.
-We are saner because of it.
+We are all saner because of it.